China’s attempt to play both sides of the Ukraine crisis is starting to crack

 Many of Russia’s concerns about U.S. ideological hegemony and Western security blocs are ones China shares.
 Watching how Western countries pile on pressure on Russia may have cemented a view that repairing relations with the West is a lost cause.

-“This only contributes to Chinese view that the West’s next strategic target is China and there is going to be a showdown between China and the West sooner or later,” said Zhao.
+“This only contributes to Chinese view that the West’s next strategic target is China, and there is going to be a showdown between China and the West sooner or later,” said Zhao.

 The foundational shift in China’s position toward Russia can be seen by comparing its response to Ukraine against how it dealt with Putin’s annexation of Crimea in 2014.
 Then, Beijing adopted a far more cautious stance, never recognized Russia’s claim and steered well clear of supporting Moscow’s demands for NATO to be rolled back to its reduced pre-1997 status.